top of page

 Elizabeth Heard

 Elizabeth tells the story of her mother, Margaret and how polio affected both their lives.
 Margaret Simmons (nee Garrard) contracted polio as a young woman and was paralysed from her chest and down her left side.
-Click here to read their polio story
+Click here to read her polio story

 Sheila Gray